AppImage/AppImageSpec/draft.md

 * **MAY** be an ELF binary or an interpreted script
 * If it is an ELF binary, it **SHOULD** have as few dynamic library dependencies as possible and each dynamic library dependency **MUST** be included in the AppImage *IF* it cannot be assumed to be part of every target system in a recent enough version
 * If it is an interpreted script, it **SHOULD** be written in a language in which an interpreter can be assumed to be available on every target system, otherwise the interpreter **MUST** be included in the AppImage
-* **SHOULD** be compiled on a build system that maximizes compatibility with as many target systems as desired

 ### Metadata